Baby's First Breastfeeding: When and How to Start Nursing

-Within the first hour after birth, your baby will be ready to be fed.
-Your breasts produce his first food, a special substance called colostrum.
-It's a yellowish-orange fluid full of protein and immunity boosting antibodies.
-A few days after birth your breast milk will come in.
+Wondering how soon after birth your baby needs to eat?
+Within the first hour after birth, your little one will be ready to feed.
+So, what does your baby eat right after birth?
+Your breasts produce your baby's first food, a special substance called colostrum.
+It's a yellowish-orange fluid full of protein and immunity-boosting antibodies.
+A few days after birth, your breast milk will come in.

 Getting Started

 Your body was made for breastfeeding, and your baby was made to nurse, but that doesn't mean you won't need a little help to get started.
-While you're still in the hospital, someone should help you put your baby to your breast as soon as possible, help your baby latch onto your nipple, and show you how to tell when he's nursing correctly.
+Many parents wonder how soon they should feed their baby after birth.
+While you're still in the hospital, a nurse or lactation consultant can help you get your baby nursing right away, assist with latching, and show you how to recognize when they're feeding well.
 Ideally, breastfeeding right after delivery helps get things started.

-If you still need help after you go home, ask the staff at the hospital whether they can recommend any resources.
+If you still need help after you go home, ask the hospital staff if they can recommend any resources.
 Lactation services, the hospital itself, and healthcare offices are good sources of help.
 Everyone needs some help, and even very experienced moms will encounter special issues.

 "Nursing is a different experience for every mom and baby.
 It was more challenging than I thought, but I stuck with it, listened to advice from other moms and nurses, and eventually got into a groove that worked for both of us."
 Karen, Mom of Dominic, 2 months